weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 While it is outside the scope of our documentation to cover every OIDC authentication flow, some possible options are to:
 - Use the `client credentials flow` for machine-to-machine authorization.
 (Note that this will authorize an app, rather than a particular user.)
+  - As of December 2022, we have validated it with Okta and Azure as identity provider; however GCP does not support client credentials grant flow.
+  - Weaviate's Python client directly supports this method.
 - Use the `resource owner password flow` for trusted applications.
   - You can use Weaviate Cloud Services / WCS (`https://auth.wcs.api.semi.technology/`) as the token issuer using the `resource owner password flow`.
   - Weaviate's Python client directly supports this method.